 Definitions of Terms used in the Standard

-Single Event Frequency Response Measure (SEFRM)
+Single Event Frequency Response Data (SEFRD)

-The actual calculated Frequency Response for a single frequency deviation event expressed as the ratio of the change in MWs divided by the change in frequency.
+The coordinates of a point representing the actual calculated Frequency Response for a single frequency deviation event in the MW - Hz space, in accordance with Section 1 of Attachment A.

 Frequency Response Measure (FRM)

-The slope of the linear regression line through the origin of the last 12 months of ordered pairs used in the calculation of SEFRM, plotted as points in the MW - Hz space, expressed in MW/0.1 Hz, in accordance with Section 1 of Attachment A.
+The ratio of the change in MWs divided by the change in frequency (0.1 Hz) expressed as the slope of the linear regression line through the origin of the last 12 months of SEFRD , in accordance with Section 1 of Attachment A.

 Frequency Response Obligation (FRO)